kotlin-hands-on/hands-on/Introduction to Coroutines/04_Suspend.md

 Your task will be to change the code of the function loading contributors to make use of these new `suspend` functions.

-However, `suspend` function can't be called anywhere, if you try to call it from `loadContributorsBlocking` you'll get an error
-"Suspend function 'getOrgRepos' should be only called from a coroutine or another suspend function".
+However, a `suspend` function can't be called everywhere, if you try to call it from `loadContributorsBlocking`, you'll get an error "Suspend function 'getOrgRepos' should only be called from a coroutine or another suspend function".
 Thus, we need to mark our next version of `loadContributors` function as `suspend` in order to use this new API.

 Please now do the following task, and right after that we'll discuss how `suspend` functions work and how they are different from regular ones.
-We'll also see by which means we can call a `suspend` function from a non-suspending one.
+We'll also see by which means you can call a `suspend` function from a non-suspending one.

 #### Task

 Copy the implementation of `loadContributorsBlocking` (defined in `src/tasks/Request1Blocking.kt`) into `loadContributorsSuspend` (defined in `src/tasks/Request4Suspend.kt`).
-Then modify it in the way so that the new suspend functions were used instead of ones returning Calls.
+Then modify it in a way so that the new suspend functions were used instead of ones returning Calls.
 Run the program choosing `SUSPEND` option and make sure that UI is responsive while the GitHub requests are performed.

 #### Solution